Member Research Spotlight

 25/02/26

 Online communities rarely exist in isolation and neither do the people who participate in them.
-New research led by Dessie Bocheva, alongside Dr Joanne Hinds, Dr Olivia Brown and Lukas Meyer, reveals how individuals move across multiple communities within the online manosphere, reshaping how we understand the spread of harmful and misogynistic content.
+New research led by Dessie Bocheva, alongside Dr Joanne Hinds, Dr Olivia Brown and Lukas Mayer, reveals how individuals move across multiple communities within the online manosphere, reshaping how we understand the spread of harmful and misogynistic content.

 The paper, Examining membership across multiple online communities in the “manosphere”, draws on more than four million Reddit posts across 20 subreddits to map how users engage across these spaces.
 The findings show that many individuals participate in several manosphere communities simultaneously, challenging assumptions that users operate within a single, fixed ideological space.